 All content included in the CP is appropriately cited with a list of sources from which the information was derived.
 This includes sources used to determine the common substance or material as well as percentages and functional use.
 Additional sources that contributed to defining any other part of the profile are also cited.

 A variety of state, national, and international governmental bodies and non-governmental organizations (NGOs) maintain authoritative chemical hazard lists.
 These are lists of substances for which an authoritative body of scientists has undertaken a systematic review of scientific evidence and categorized the substances as having an association with a specific health hazard.
 There is currently no single, comprehensive authoritative list or database that assesses and rates all chemicals across all human health hazard endpoints.
-The Pharos CML begins to address this problem by combining many single hazard endpoint lists into one combined database that provides a view across multiple endpoints.
+Pharos begins to address this problem by combining many single hazard endpoint lists into one combined database that provides a view across multiple endpoints.

-Health hazard data from the Pharos CML is used to screen the chemical substances within the CPs to determine if the substances have been associated with a health concern by an authoritative body.
+Health hazard data from Pharos is used to screen the chemical substances within the CPs to determine if the substances have been associated with a health concern by an authoritative body.
 The GreenScreen® for Safer Chemicals Benchmark or List Translator score is displayed next to each chemical in the CP profile.
-Additional hazard data from dozens of other authoritative hazard lists from the Pharos CML can be accessed by clicking on the chemical itself.
+Additional hazard data from dozens of other authoritative hazard lists from Pharos can be accessed by clicking on the chemical itself.
 The screenings do not include a risk or exposure assessment.
 If, however, the hazard screening designates the hazard as occupational, this is indicated.

 See the system description for Pharos for more information on hazard flags and health hazard endpoints as well as the authoritative lists and governing bodies responsible for hazard warnings in the CPs.